What is a Brand Style Guide?

 It is also useful in the brand style guide to visually show how the various styles can be applied for items like titles/headers, subtitles/subheads, paragraph titles, emphasized text, captions, and body copy.

 Pattern & Texture:

-This section will include: Backgrounds, branded patterns, icon pattern repeats, textured pattern repeats, etc.
+This section will include: Background, branded patterns, icon pattern repeats, textured pattern repeats, etc.

 Imagery & Photography:

-Your images are one of the most powerful sets in your brand style guide as they create a mood, evoke an emotional response, tell you story and showcase your products or services.
+Your images are one of the most powerful sets in your brand style guide as they create a mood, evoke an emotional response, tell your story and showcase your products or services.